Using context to adapt to sensor drift: Methods

-During training, for each unlabeled sample in the training set, a context sequence is sampled from the preceding batches.
-Suppose the unlabeled training sample belongs to batch $p$, $p \in \{ 2, 3, \ldots, T-1 \}$.
-Then, the final batch of the context sequence is $p-1$, and the start batch, $s$, is sampled uniformly among values $1, 2, \ldots, p-1$.
-At test time on batch $T$, all batches $1$ through $T-1$ are included for context; i.e., $s=1$.
-Denote $\mathbf{x}_\mathrm{c}^{t,z}$ as the feature vector from batch $t$ of class $z$.
-The concatenation over all five classes in order forms a single vector for batch $t$ denoted $\mathbf{x}_\mathrm{c}^{t,:}$.
+During training, variable-length context sequences are sampled from the available training data (Fig. 2A).
+For each unlabeled sample in the training set, a context sequence is sampled from the preceding batches.
+If the sample is taken from batch $p$, then the sequence of context begins at batch $s$, sampled uniformly from $s \in \{ 1, 2, \ldots, p-1 \}$, and the sequence ends at batch $p-1$.
+During training, all data is taken from the training set; i.e., $p < T$.
+At test time when evaluating on batch $T$, all batches $1$ through $T-1$ are included for context; i.e., $s=1$, and $p=T$.
+At each step in the context sequence, labeled odors are sampled for each odor class to be provided as input to the context network.
+Denote $\mathbf{x}_\mathrm{c}^{t,z}$ to be the feature vector sampled from batch $t$ and odor class $z$.
+The concatenation over all five classes in order forms a single vector for batch $t$ denoted $\mathbf{x}_\mathrm{c}^{t} = (\mathbf{x}_\mathrm{c}^{t,1}, \ldots, \mathbf{x}_\mathrm{c}^{t,5}) $, which is the input to the RNN.
 The RNN iterates from batch $s$ to batch $p-1$ to form the hidden state by the recursive formula

 The output, $\mathbf{h}_{p-1}$, of the recurrent pathway is integrated with the feedforward pathway.
 First, the unlabeled target sample $\mathbf{x}$ is processed in a 50-unit ``skill" layer, $\mathbf{s}$.
 Then, the 50-dimensional representation of $\mathbf{x}$ and the 10-dimensional context vector are combined in a 20-unit ``decision-making" layer, $\mathbf{d}$.
 The class scores $\hat{\mathbf{y}}$ are a linear readout of $\mathbf{d}$.
 The entire model is thus given as